Date of Award

 Scholarly Commons Citation

 Ballard, David L.W., "Fatigue Life Prediction of Edge-Welded Metal Bellows Using Neural Networks and Multiple Linear Regression" (1998).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 14.